 Note that there will not be an in-class final exam for this course.
-Instead, there will be a group project that will be worked on throughout the semester; a final report for the project is due on Wednesday, December 12 (the day following the last day of class).
+Instead, there will be a group project that will be worked on throughout the semester; a final report for the project is due on Wednesday, December 11 (the day following the last day of class).
 Additionally, students will be individually peer reviewing another group's final report.
-This peer review will need to be electronically submitted by the end of the scheduled final exam time for the course (3:30 pm on Tuesday, December 18).
-Thus, the last in-person activity for the course will be the last day of the course (Tuesday, December 11).
+This peer review will need to be electronically submitted by the end of the scheduled final exam time for the course (10 AM on Thursday, December 19).
+Thus, the last in-person activity for the course will be the last day of the course (Tuesday, December 10).

-Activity/Assignment Due Date
+Activity/Assignment Due Date Due Time

-Project: Survey Friday, Sept.
-7
+Project: Survey Fri.
+Sept.
+6 6 PM

-Assignment 0 Tuesday, Sept.
-11
+Assignment 0 Tues.
+Sept.
+10 In Class (No grade)

-Assignment 1 Thursday, Sept.
-27
+Assignment 1 Thurs.
+Sept.
+26 6 PM

-Project: Project proposal Thursday, Oct.
-4
+Project: Project proposal Thurs., Oct.
+3 6 PM

-Assignment 2 Thursday, Oct.
-11
+Assignment 2 Thurs., Oct.
+10 6 PM

-Assignment 3 Thursday, Oct.
-25
+Assignment 3 Thurs., Oct.
+24 6 PM

-Project: Statistical analysis plan Thursday, Nov.
-8
+Project: Statistical analysis plan Thurs., Nov.
+7 6 PM

-Assignment 4 Thursday, Nov.
-15
+Assignment 4 Thurs., Nov.
+14 6 PM

-Midterm Tuesday, Nov.
-20
+Midterm Tues., Nov.
+19 In Class

-Project: Results Friday, Nov.
-30
+Project: Results Mon Dec.
+2 6 PM

-Assignment 5 Thursday, Dec.
-6
+Assignment 5 Thurs., Dec.
+5 6 PM

-Project: Poster presentations Tuesday, Dec.
-11
+Project: Poster presentations Tues., Dec.
+10 In Class

-Project: Final report Wednesday, Dec.
-12
+Project: Final report Wed., Dec.
+11 6 PM

-Project: Peer evaluation Tuesday, Dec.
-18
+Project: Peer evaluation Thurs., Dec.
+19 10 AM